harimsng/harimsng.github.io/_posts/2025-01-13-Github_Pages_Workflow.md

 			- main
 ```
 ### Job
+Workflow consists of one or more jobs.
-Job consists of a runner and steps.
-It will run on a runner machine and run steps.
+Each jobs consists of a runner and steps.
 ```
 jobs:
 	job1: